Searching Chronicling America

 .
 If you have zoomed in on any portion of the page prior to clicking on this link, only the zoomed-in portion of the image will appear on the Clip Image

-screen.
+will not be highlighted in this view.
 You can also download the image as a JPEG from this screen by selecting the Download This Image

 When on the Image-Viewing Screen